MarkGotham/Hauptstimme/README.md

 - `_melody.mxl`: The annotated melody segments stitched together to form a single-stave 'melody score'.
 - `.mm.json`: The compressed ['measure map'](https://dl.acm.org/doi/10.1145/3625135.3625136) - a lightweight representation of the bar information to enable alignment with other corpora.
 - `.csv`: A 'lightweight' .csv file extracted from the full score (with repeats expanded), indicating the highest pitch being played by each instrument part at every timestamp in which a change occurs in the score.
+- `_part_relations.csv`: A derived analysis of the interplay between the score parts in each Hauptstimme annotation block.
+- `_alignment.csv`: An alignment table containing timestamps for each score note onset in a set of public domain / open license audio recordings obtained from IMSLP.
+(These files only exist for scores where such recordings are available.)

 The filename structure is as follows:
 ```